 The self-love process involves paying attention to your body.
-I was an avid athlete, so I learned at a young age to ignore and shut out my body’s warning signs and to push through pain.
-My skin flares are often a visible reminder to me that I’m not paying attention to and supporting my body in the way that it needs or I’m not practicing loving-kindness.
+I was an avid athlete, so I learned to ignore and shut out my body’s warning signs and push through the pain at a young age.
+My skin flares are often a visible reminder that I’m not paying attention to and supporting my body in the way it needs, or I’m not practicing loving-kindness.
 In my experience, skin flares, headaches, and fatigue are warning signs to me that I need to slow down, listen to and reconnect with my body.
-And your skin is often a mirror to what’s happening internally.
+And your skin is often a mirror of what’s happening internally.

 “I can confidently say that whenever our health issues come up, whatever they are we have a few things in common.
 We are disconnected from our bodies, we are believing unkind things about ourselves and our bodies, and we are exposing our bodies to too many toxins both emotionally and physically.” —Aimee E. Raupp